solo-io/gloo-docs/gloo/docs/gloo_integrations/service_mesh/gloo_app_mesh.md

 }
 ```

-## Using Gloo as the Ingress for App Mesh
+## Using Gloo as the Ingress for AWS App Mesh

-In our above example, the `colorgateway` service calls the `colorteller` service which has a few variants (`colorteller-black`, `colorteller-red`, `colorteller-white`, etc).
+In our above example, the `colorgateway` service calls the `colorteller` service which has a few variants (`colorteller`,`colorteller-black`, `colorteller-red`, `colorteller-blue`).
 Both of those services are part of the mesh, and we can control the routing between the components with the mesh.
 To get traffic into the mesh with a powerful API Gateway like Gloo, all we have to do is the following:

 1. Install Gloo
 2. Create a Gloo VirtualService